oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - Specify how each option applicable to a type affects serialized values
  - Specify any validation requirements defined for that format.

-Regardless of format serialization should be:
+Regardless of format, serialization should be:
 1) **lossless**, so that information is not modified in transit and all applications have the identical information
 2) **transparent**, so that information is unaffected by whether